Post-Baccalaureate Program: MS in Medical Physiology

 Description of the Curriculum

-Physiology Seminar: Each Monday afternoon, the department sponsors a research seminar.
+Physiology Seminar: Most Monday afternoons at 4 PM, the department sponsors a research seminar.
 The Physiology Seminar course that each student must take twice (PHOL 498C, PHOL 498D) requires that they attend this weekly seminar to learn of the latest research conducted by outstanding scientists from around the world.
-Students must attend at least 75% of the departmental seminars during each of these two semesters, and pass 75% of the 5-questions quizzes that are administered in Blackboard over the reading material provided for each of the seminars.
+Students must attend at least 75% of the departmental seminars during each of these two semesters and take quizzes over the seminar topic administered in Canvas.
+Stephen Jones, Ph.D. is the course director for the seminar courses.

 *Textbook for these courses is: Medical Physiology: A Cellular and Molecular Approach by Walter F. Boron and Emile L. Boulpaep.

-Electives: The remaining 10 credit hours required to complete the 30 credit hour requirement for the MS degree can be fulfilled by taking any 400 or higher level courses at CWRU, either inside or outside the Department of Physiology and Biophysics, with the permission of the student’s Academic Advisor.
-A list of courses students have taken in the past is found in Appendix F.
+Electives: The remaining 12 credit hours required to complete the 30 credit hour requirement for the MS degree can be fulfilled by taking any 400 or higher level courses at CWRU, either inside or outside the Department of Physiology and Biophysics, with the permission of the student’s Academic Advisor.
+A list of courses students have taken in the past is found in Appendix C.

 Weekly Schedule of Required Courses: The Medical Physiology courses are scheduled from 10:00 AM – 12:00 noon on Monday, Tuesday, and Thursday of each week in E-501 and are presented in a lecture format by basic science faculty who are experts in the field.
-The Translational Physiology courses are scheduled from 10:00 AM – 12:00 noon on Friday of each week in E-501 and presented in a lecture/discussion format by either basic scientists or clinical faculty members with expertise in the field.
-The Physiology seminar course is scheduled from 4:00 – 5:00 each Monday throughout the academic year.
+The Translational Physiology courses are scheduled from 12:00 noon – 1:00 PM on Wednesdays and from 10:00 AM – 12:00 noon on Friday of each week in E-501 and presented in a lecture/discussion format by either basic scientists or clinical faculty members with expertise in the field.
+The Physiology seminar course is scheduled from 4:00 – 5:00 most Mondays throughout the academic year.
 Students are required to attend this weekly seminar, Ph.D. student dissertation defense seminars, and all special departmental seminars offered at other times throughout the academic year.

-Grades: Grades in the Medical Physiology and Translational Physiology courses (A, B, C, etc.) will be determined by performance on Multiple Choice exams administered at the end of each of the blocks of the courses (there are a total of 9 blocks for this pair of courses over the two terms) and weekly quizzes.
-The Physiology seminar is graded pass/fail with a pass score determined by attendance at 75% or more of the weekly seminars and passing at least 75% of the short quizzes administered via Blackboard over the two papers provided by the seminar speaker (one a review of the area and the other a recent research paper published by the speaker).
+Grades: Grades in the Medical Physiology and Translational Physiology courses (A, B, C, etc.) will be determined by performance on Multiple Choice exams administered at the end of each of the blocks of the courses (there are a total of 8 blocks for this pair of courses over the two terms) and weekly quizzes.
+The Physiology seminar grade (A, B, or C) is determined by attendance at 75% or more of the weekly seminars and grades on quizzes over the seminar material administered via our course management system, Canvas.

 - Clinical Investigation, Director: Dr. Thomas Nosek